taco2442/Common_IT/README.md

 <br>Another most common issue is issues with the printer:</br>
 * Check toner and paper

 <br>If we are able to physically access the printer ourselves there is a lot more we can do as IT professionals.
-Checking toner and paper as well as the overall quality and connections on the printer will help us in our diagnostic of the problem we are facing.</br>
+Checking toner and paper as well as the overall quality and connections on the printer will help us in our diagnosis of the problem we are facing.</br>
 * Network connections

 <br>Is the printer discoverable on the network, Is the hostname correct, Is it properly connected?</br>